meeb/whoisit/README.md

 By default `whoisit` returns parsed, summary useful information.
 This information is *simplified*.
 This means that some information is lost from the raw, original data.
-For example, `whoisit` only returns one entity for each role and doesn't return the date that nameservers were last updated.
+For example, `whoisit` doesn't return the date that nameservers were last updated.
 If you need more information than `whoisit` returns by default remember to add `raw=True` to your query and parse the RDAP response yourself.

 Data from `whoisit` is returned, where possible, as rich data types such as `datetime`, `IPv4Network` and `IPv6Network` objects.